-Journey Beyond Marietta Grant Program is unique to Marietta College students wanting to study abroad in the summer or participate in a faculty led program.
-Recipients must be accepted to an approved summer study abroad program or a Faculty Led Program Grant program to receive the funding.
+Journey Beyond Marietta Grant Program is unique to Marietta College students wanting to study abroad in the summer or participate in a faculty-led program.
+Recipients must be accepted to an approved summer study abroad program or a Faculty-Led Program Grant program to receive the funding.
 There are various grants in the Journey Beyond Marietta Grant Program, an overview can be found here and for a full listing of grants click on the Journey Beyond Marietta brochure.

 How much money should I save?

 This answer depends upon many factors: What is included in your program?
 How much do you want to travel independently while abroad?
 Is my destination costly to get to but cheap when I live there?
 Is my destination more expensive than my own city?
-We encourage students to save so that you have money to cover additional expenses and have freedom to enjoy much of what your host country can offer.
+We encourage students to save so that you have money to cover additional expenses and have the freedom to enjoy much of what your host country can offer.
 You will want to budget in spending money for things like food, travel, souvenirs and gifts.
 All education-related expenses will be included in the calculation of your financial aid package.

 When investigating program options is it important to always ask—What is included?